iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent Operators.md

 - [Multivalued Functions, Set-valued Mappings](Multivalued%20Functions,%20Set-valued%20Mappings.md)
 - [Minty's Theorem, The Surjectivity Theorem](Minty's%20Theorem,%20The%20Surjectivity%20Theorem.md)

 ---
 ### **Intro**

 The resolvent operators are important objects optimizations due to its favorable properties.
+It makes multi-valued mapping such as a monotone operator into an, singled valued mapping for study.

 ### **Def | Resolvent Operators**